blabla1337/skf-flask/skf/markdown/code_examples/asp/21-code_example--Disable_Directory_Listing--.md

 	  </location>
 	</configuration>

-NOTE: This example applies to IIS 7+, for IIS 6 you'll have to do it from IIS Manager
+	this example applies to IIS 7+, for IIS 6 you'll have to do it from IIS Manager